-Amanda Lewis is an environmental artist and designer from Saint Louis, Missouri and currently based in Paris.
-She completed her Bachelor of Fine Arts in Art, Media, and Technology at Parsons Paris, and created her thesis project on the investigation of air pollution in natural spaces using open-source sensing technology and sonification techniques.
+Amanda Lewis is a designer and artist from Saint Louis, Missouri and currently based in Paris.
+She completed her Bachelor of Fine Arts in Art, Media, and Technology at Parsons Paris, where she created her thesis project on the investigation of air pollution in natural spaces using open-source sensing technology and sonification techniques.
 In her work, she examines the intersection of environments and digital technologies through research and artistic practices.
 Her goal is to discover a tangible and accessible way to comment on, augment, or improve our relationship with nature through technology.